dmcwee/labs/README.md

 >New-AzureRmResourceGroupDeployment -Name [a deployment job name] -ResourceGroupName [resource group name used in the above command] -TemplateFile [relative path to the azuredeploy.json file]

 ### Post Deployment Steps
 1. I recommend rebooting all machines after performing the deployment.
-This seems to resolve any lot of the RDP issues you might experience
+This seems to resolve a lot of the RDP issues you might experience.
+1. Complete configuration of the VNet Gateway to provide Point-to-Site VPN capabilities to the lab.
+   1. In Azure Portal Open the Resource Group and click on the *{resourcegroupname}-GW*
+   1. On the Gateway Blade under *Settings* click on *Point-to-Site Configuration*
+   1. Follow steps [starting here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal#generatecert) to configure the Point-to-Site settings
+   *You can use the New-P2SCertificate.ps1 powershell script to generate self signed Point-to-Site Authentication certificates*
 1. Verify that the AD Domain has been installed and configured
 1. Verify the ADFS Server has the ADFS feature and tools installed and join it to the domain
 1. Verify the WAP Server has the Web Application Proxy feature and tools installed.
 Depending on your deployment plan you may or may not join this to your domain